joseamesquita/CapstoneProject/README.md

   </tr>
   <tr>
     <td> User Story </td>
-    <td> As an Admin, I want to be able to add courses to the Reigistrar, so students can enrolled for the upcoming academic term.</td>
+    <td> As an Admin, I want to be able to add programming languages to the Registrar, so students can enrolled for the upcoming academic term.</td>
   <tr>
     <td>Behavior 01-A</td>
-    <td>User is able to browse the courses and select the course of their choice.</td>
+    <td>User is able to browse the programming languages and select the course of their choice.</td>
   </tr>
   <tr>
     <td>Input</td>
-    <td>"Add a Course"</td>
+    <td>"Add a Programming Language Course"</td>
   </tr>
   <tr>
     <td>Output</td>
-    <td>Query the courses that are offered in department selected</td>
+    <td>Query the programming language courses that are offered</td>
   </tr>
   <tr>
     <td>Completion</td>